wmde/fundraising-banners-until-2022/desktop/README.md

 - [x] Test how webpack handles JavaScript that calls jQuery without requiring it.
 - [x] Add Dockerfile with installed npm >= 5.x, check in npm lock file (5.3 it is)
 - [X] Preview with real Wikipedia DE markup and HTML on preview page.
+- [ ] Make webpack configuration work with multiple banner destinations (DEWP, mobile, English, WP.DE, etc).
+Allow for as much code sharing as possible.
-- [ ] Create upload plugin that wraps the generated JS (see above) and sends it to CentralNotice
+- [ ] Create upload plugin for webpack that can figure out the correct naming of the banner from the banner data and sends the wikitext to the appropriate page on meta.wikimedia.org / GS-Wiki.
-- [ ] development version with source maps
+- [ ] Add source maps to dev preview

 ## Random ideas
 * Configure Campaign number, campaign prefix and campaign start date to generate file names and tracking info inside banners.